gurumojo/text/neurodiversity/agency.md

 bi status without him.
 It was a cold and lonely walk of shame that morning.

-I moved across the country, to a place I had zero desire to live, in support of a wife who never did obtain that masters degree during our 7 year marriage, the one I solely worked to support while awaiting my chance to focus on studies supported by employment secured with her fancy new credentials.
+I moved across the country, to a place I had zero desire to live, in support of a wife who never did obtain that masters degree during our 7 year marriage.
+I solely worked to support the household while awaiting my chance to focus on studies supported by employment secured with her fancy new credentials.

 I found out job benefits only provide a mental health starter pack of a half dozen hour long sessions with a counselor, when they provided any at all.
-And I lost jobs because nobody was willing to examine my distress while I was bringing it to them in safe and healthy ways, the ways their orientations say to do it.
+I lost jobs because nobody was willing to examine my distress while I was bringing it to them in safe and healthy ways, the ways their orientations say to do it.

 I helped my most recent partner move and buy her first house and supported her through the difficulties of late lives and deaths of both her parents.
 It took 6 months to get her to read even a single book about the topic that has upended my entire outlook on life.
-She disowned her sisters over lack of support before, but now she communicates with them more often than I.  She cut me out of most of her daily life without any explanation, yet still takes any benefit I offer, begging patience as she works stuff out on her own.
+She disowned her sisters over lack of support, but now she communicates with them more often than with me.
+She cut me out of most of her daily life without any explanation, yet still takes any benefit I offer, begging patience as she works stuff out on her own.

-After years of loose affiliation with intellectual and developmental disability workers and volunteering with some of their clients I began to identify as autistic, and I lost jobs because nobody was willing to provide accomodations.
+After years of loose affiliation with intellectual and developmental disability workers and volunteering with some of their clients I began to identify as autistic.
+I lost jobs because nobody was willing to provide accomodations.
-Even after submitting myself to official diagnosis and paying out of pocket for those and related psychiatric and counselling sessions, the best I was able to garner with full disclosure was denial due to favoritism, except on the two isolated occasions they vaunted.
+Even after submitting myself to official diagnosis and paying out of pocket for those and related psychiatric and counseling sessions, the best I was able to garner with full disclosure was denial due to favoritism, except on the two isolated occasions they [vaunted](./glossary.md#vaunt) while completely missing the lesson that these were to be process changes (for every time the issue came up during a standard work day interaction).

 Ill Fit